-A ball cutting jig is not hard to make.
-The most basic is simply a clamp to hold a cutting tool, with a pivot to allow the tool to swing through a quarter circle or more, all fixed to the lathe bed.
+The most basic ball cutting jig is simply a clamp to hold a cutting tool, with a pivot to allow the tool to swing through a quarter circle or more, all fixed to the lathe bed.
 The cutting tool is sometimes adjusted in the clamp, or there could be a sliding adjustment so the clamp itself moves.
 But every commercial ball cutting jig I have seen is a bit flimsy or lacks easy adjustments.
-The cutter is usually advanced by pushing it forward by hand.
+The cutter is usually advanced just by pushing it forward by hand.
 Sometimes there is no adjustable stop to control the finished ball size.

-The ball cutting jig (see outline plan below) consists of the following components, starting at the bottom and working up:
+The ball cutting jig (see cross-section plan below) consists of the following components, starting at the bottom and working up:

 - A clamping plate that will hold the jig to the lathe bed, allowing it to slide and lock